PurneswarPrasad/PurneswarPrasad/README.md

 <br>

 Hello, I'm **Purneswar Prasad**, a final year Electronics UG at NIT Rourkela, India.
 As a versatile person, I like to keep myself engaged with any new technology I can find around.
 Currently I'm practicing to be a good developer and better my problem solving skills.
+Explored the world of Open Source a bit late, but a fan since then!
 👨‍💻 I am passionate about *Cloud Native* engineering and distributed systems architecture and currently learning and contributing to [Kubernetes](https://github.com/kubernetes) !

 Besides these, I watch basketball 🏀 and play some music 🎸